JACマガジン

 Summary: There are two requirements to acquire Specified Skilled Worker (ii) Know the differences with No. 1.

-Specified Skills is a status of residence created with the aim of resolving the labor shortage in Japan.
+Specified Skills is a status of residence created for the purpose of solving the shortage of human resources in the Japan.

-There are two types of Specified Skills: Specified Skilled Worker (i) and Specified Skilled Worker (ii).
+Specified Skills has Specified Skilled Worker (i), Specified Skilled Worker (ii).

-The difference between Specified Skilled Worker (i) and No. 2 is the level of skill required.
+The difference between Specified Skilled Worker (i) and No. 2 lies in the level of technology required.

-Specified Skilled Worker (ii) requires more advanced skills.
+Specified Skilled Worker (ii) requires more advanced technology.

-To obtain Specified Skilled Worker (ii), one must meet two requirements: 1) pass The Specified Skills (ii) Evaluation Exam or the Skill Test Level 1, and 2) gain a certain amount of practical experience as a supervisor or instructor.
+To obtain a Specified Skilled Worker (ii), you must meet two requirements: (1) pass a The Specified Skills (ii) Evaluation Exam or Grade 1 of the National Trade Skill Test & Certification, and (2) gain a certain amount of work experience as a supervisor or leader.

-*This article was written based on information from May 2024.
+*This article is based on information as of May 2024.

 I wrote the article!